Choose Langir Push Button Switch to Delight Your Customers

 25mm capacitive switch with Connector: HE14 6V compatible with AMP/TYC0281839-3

-Langir electric is a professional push button supplier in China over 16 years experience.
+Langir is a professional push button supplier in China over 16 years experience.
 During these years, Langir push button switch has passed through CE, REACH, ROHS, IP grade test reports.

 - Different materials to match with your machine or panel